 Rex J. Zedalis

 Professor Zedalis received his J.D. from Pepperdine University, his LL.M. (with highest honors) from George Washington University, and a J.S.D. from Columbia University.
 His areas of special interest include law relating to international energy resources and international trade and investment matters.
-His articles on the export control aspects of the Chemical Weapons Treaty were recently published in the International Lawyer and the American Journal of International Law.
+His articles on the export control aspects of the Chemical Weapons Convention, important provisions of the ILSA, and oil and gas activities in Iraq were published in the International Lawyer, the American Journal of International Law and the European Journal of International Law.
+Cambridge University Press has also published two of his four books.
 Before he joined TU College of Law in 1981, he was a Cutting Fellow in International Law at Columbia University and was a research associate with the International Comparative Law Program at George Washington University.
 He also served in the general counsel offices of the U.S. International Trade Commission and the U.S. Department of Agriculture.

 Education and Degrees Earned

 - LL.M. (with highest academic honors), George Washington University, 1978

 - B.A. (cum laude), California State University, 1973.